jekyllstein/ParallelProgressMeter.jl/README.md

 meter would only have one progress bar like the original package but would work on parallel loops instead of purely serial ones.

 ## Credits
-Structure inspired by the package ProgressMeter.jl.
+Structure inspired by the package https://github.com/timholy/ProgressMeter.jl.
 Basic parallel functionality created by Jason Eckstein @jekyllstein and Michael Jin @mikhail-j